Accessibility services at Mayo Clinic in Arizona

 A free, courtesy shuttle service runs between the Scottsdale and Phoenix campuses between 6 a.m. and 5:30 p.m., Monday through Friday.
 Service is every half-hour.

 You'll find handicapped-accessible parking spaces in the parking garage and inpatient parking lots.
 Free valet parking is available at the front entrance for patients with a valid handicap parking tag.

-All buildings have wheelchair-accessible restrooms marked with signs noting accessibility.
-If you have difficulty locating a wheelchair-accessible restroom, ask a Mayo Clinic staff member for assistance.
+Wheelchair-accessible restrooms are located in all buildings and marked with signs.
+If you have difficulty locating a wheelchair-accessible restroom, a Mayo Clinic staff member can assist you.

-Private restrooms with space for a companion are marked "special needs restrooms" and available in the following locations:
+Private restrooms with space for a companion are marked "Family Assist Restrooms" and are available at the Phoenix and Scottsdale campuses.